 09 Feb Some immigrants may be exempt from certain processing fees

-USCIS recently announced fee waivers for certain procedures.
+USCIS recently announced fee waivers for certain procedures, particularly beneficial to immigrants.

 However, these exemptions apply only to those who can prove that they lack the means to cover these expenses.
 In addition, it should be noted that in order to apply for this benefit, in addition to the fee waiver, the appropriate documentation must also be submitted.